 What is carbon capture and storage?

-Carbon capture and storage (CCS) is a way of reducing carbon emissions, which could be key to helping to tackle global warming.
-It’s a three-step process, involving: capturing the carbon dioxide produced by power generation or industrial activity, such as steel or cement making; transporting it; and then storing it deep underground.
+Carbon capture and storage (CCS) is a way of reducing carbon dioxide (CO2) emissions, which could be key to helping to tackle global warming.
+It’s a three-step process, involving: capturing the CO2 produced by power generation or industrial activity, such as hydrogen production, steel or cement making; transporting it; and then permanently storing it deep underground.
 Here we look at the potential benefits of CCS and how it works.

 What is CCS?

-CCS involves the capture of carbon dioxide (CO2) emissions from industrial processes, such as steel and cement production, or from the burning of fossil fuels in power generation.
-This carbon is then transported from where it was produced, via ship or in a pipeline, and stored deep underground in geological formations.
+CCS involves the capture of CO2 emissions from industrial processes, such as steel and cement production, or from the burning of fossil fuels in power generation.
+This CO2 is then transported from where it was produced, via ship or in a pipeline, and stored deep underground in geological formations.

 How can CCS help prevent global warming?